guilhemmarchand/trackme/docs/userguide.rst

 - The Summary Investigator maintains a KVstore lookup which content is used as a source of enrichment by the trackers to define essentially an "isOutlier" flag
 - Should outliers be detected based on the policy, which is customisable om a per source basis, the source will be reported in alert
 - Different options are provided to control the quality of the outliers calculation, as controlling lower and upper threshold multipliers, or even switching to a static lower bond definition
-- Builtin views provide the key feature to quickly investigate the source in alert and proceed to further investigations if required
+- Built-in views provide the key feature to quickly investigate the source in alert and proceed to further investigations if required

 Behaviour Analytic Mode
 -----------------------